Aboriginal Heritage Act 2006

 What is the purpose of the Regulations?

-Principally, the Regulations define high impact activities and areas of cultural heritage sensitivity.
-Where a high impact activity is proposed in an area of cultural heritage sensitivity, a cultural heritage management plan must be prepared to assess the likelihood of, and manage harm to, any Aboriginal cultural heritage in the activity area.
+Principally, the Regulations define 'high impact activities' and ''.
+Where a high impact activity is proposed in an '', a cultural heritage management plan must be prepared to assess the likelihood of, and manage harm to, any Aboriginal cultural heritage in the activity area.